genesiscommunitysuccess/docs/docs/01_getting-started/02_quick-start/05_prepare-the-server-and-build.md

 </configuration>
 ```

-Further information can be found in the **-service-definitions.xml** [file](../../../server/configuring-runtime/service-definitions/).
+Further information can be found in the [**-service-definitions.xml** file](../../../server/configuring-runtime/service-definitions/).

 ## Database layer

 You can specify which database to use in your application by editing **genesis-system-definition.kts**, which is located in **genesis-product\alpha-site-specific\src\main\resources\cfg\\**.

-Further information can be found in the **genesis-system-definitions.kts** [file](../../../server/configuring-runtime/system-definitions/).
+Further information can be found in the [**genesis-system-definitions.kts** file](../../../server/configuring-runtime/system-definitions/).

 ### Run docker

-Since we are using a [**Docker Container**](../../../getting-started/quick-start/run-the-application-docker/), we need to use the Postgres database.
+Since we are using a docker container, we need to use the Postgres database.
 Add the highlighted items `DbLayer` and `DbHost` exactly as they are specified below to **genesis-system-definition.kts**:

 ```kotlin {4,10}
 systemDefinition {